 There is so much you can do with vegetables, herbs, and fruits straight from the farm.

 As you eat them, you will appreciate their fresh taste so much more than what you get from the grocery store.
 After maturely cultivating your produce single-handedly, you deserve to enjoy every single bite.

 If you have a surplus of vegetables, try pickling or freezing.
 That way, you can enjoy the fresh taste throughout the year until it is time to grow again or until another crop is ready.

 It can be very expensive to buy organic seeds each year.
 But, by saving seeds to replant year after year you can cut your seeds bill in half.

 Crops like corn, tomato, sweet peppers, peas, pak choy, pumpkin, and beans are great to add to your seed-saving collection.

-Dry them and store in a dark, cool and dry place.
-Once properly dried, you can also seal them in an airtight container and store in the freezer for years.
+Dry and store them in a dark, cool, and dry place.
+Once properly dried, you can seal them in an airtight container and store them in the freezer for years.

-Setting up and working on your organic garden sure is a lot of work, but it is also very rewarding.
-You can’t find produce any fresher than what you can walk out into your backyard and pick.
+Setting up and working in your garden is a lot of work, but it is also very rewarding.
+You can’t find vegetables any fresher than what you can walk out into your backyard and pick.

 Gardening is not only rewarding for the delicious food you can grow, but it is also a relaxing hobby you can enjoy season after season.